 I would get this if I was trying to make it harder for potential burglars.
 More as a deterrent than an actual prevention.
 Because although the cable is strong, it could be cut through with a large enough tool.

 The trick to making it really effective is to position the TV so that the cable is out of view and reach from being cut.
 Which is why it’s a pretty good choice for wall-mounted TVs.
 And pretty affordable, under $30 on a discount on Amazon at the moment of writing.

 3. Battery-powered TV alarm

-A small device like the Ultra-Thin Doberman security alarm (link to Amazon) can be attached to any part of the TV.
+A small device like the Ultra-Slim Doberman security alarm (link to Amazon) can be attached to any part of the TV.
 You can make it unnoticeable by attaching it on the back.

 The backside of the alarm is self-adhesive, so it’s easy to stick on any surface.
 If the surface vibrates or the object (in this case the TV) gets moved, the alarm will get triggered.
 It will produce 100+ dB of noise, which is enough to alarm everyone in neighboring rooms and beyond.

 It’s a battery-powered alarm so it’s not dependent on electricity.
 Even if the burglar cuts of the power to deactivate other alarm systems, a basic alarm like Doberman will continue to function and give them a good ol’ surprise.

 Also, the alarm can be turned on/off with a flick of the switch located on it’s front side.
 This is both a good and a bad thing.
 It’s convenient for you and other users who you trust.
 But it’s also convenient for the thief.
 If he sees it in time that is!
 So it’s important to conceal it.
 If the TV has to be moved in order for an unaware person to notice the alarm, than it will definitely do its job.